heythisisgordon/VSA-OGM/docs/refactoring/refactor2.md

 ### Next Steps

-After implementing the enhanced spatial indexing, we will proceed to Phase 2, which will focus on optimizing vector caching for efficient VSA operations.
+After enhancing the spatial indexing functionality, we will proceed to Phase 2, which will focus on optimizing vector caching for efficient VSA operations.